Westinghouse Electric Company: Sale to Toshiba

 In July 2005, BNFL confirmed it planned to sell Westinghouse, then estimated to be worth $2 billion.
 This attracted interest from several companies, including Toshiba, General Electric and Mitsubishi Heavy Industries.
 When the Financial Times reported on January 23, 2006 that Toshiba had won the bid, it valued the company's offer at $5bn (£2.8bn).
 On February 6, 2006 Toshiba confirmed it was buying Westinghouse Electric Company for $5.4bn and announced it would sell a minority stake to investors.

 The sale surprised many industry experts who questioned the wisdom of BNFL selling one of the world's largest producers of nuclear reactors shortly before the market for nuclear power was expected to grow substantially; China, the United States and the United Kingdom were all expected to invest heavily in nuclear power.
 After the 2005 Indo-US nuclear deal, there was also hope that India's plan of massive investment in nuclear plants would help to revive the U.S. nuclear power industry.

 Reasons in favor of a sale were: The commercial risk of the company's business in Asia may have been too high for a company then owned by taxpayers; if Westinghouse won the bid for any new nuclear stations in a UK competition, questions may be raised of favoritism, but if it lost, it might have been seen as a lack of faith in its own technology.
 Finally, the record of UK governments building nuclear plants had been a commercial disaster.

 On October 16, 2006 the acquisition of Westinghouse Electric Company for $5.4 billion was completed, with Toshiba obtaining a 77% share, partners The Shaw Group a 20% share and Ishikawajima-Harima Heavy Industries Co.
 Ltd. a 3% share.
 On 13 August 2007 Toshiba sold 10% to Kazatomprom, the national uranium company for the Republic of Kazakhstan, for US$540 million, leaving Toshiba with 67%.
-Kazatomprom's ownership is entirely passive, with no voting or veto rights or presence on the board of directors.
+Kazatomprom's ownership was entirely passive, with no voting or veto rights or presence on the board of directors.

 In September, 2011, Toshiba was reported to be in talks to acquire the Shaw stake and both companies confirmed the story soon thereafter.
 Shaw CEO James Bernhard said, that Toshiba was paying US$1.6 Bn for the Shaw-owned 20% stake, and that it was the 50% rise in the yen on its yen-denominated debt over five years, which had led it to exercise its sale option.
 Toshiba said in late 2012 it was open to, and considering, having other partners invest in the business.
 The purchase closed in January 2013, and brought Toshiba's share in the company to 87% as a result of Shaw exercising its option.